-In addition to the proposed rule described previously, in June 1999, the FAA issued 18 other similar proposals that address the subject unsafe condition on various airplane models (see below for a listing of all 19 proposed rules).
-Those 18 proposals also were published in the Federal Register on July 16, 1999.
-(Docket 99-NM-153-AD, for Fokker Model F-27 Mark 100, 200, 300, 400, 500, 600, and 700 series airplanes, was also issued as a supplemental notice of proposed rulemaking, and published in the Federal Register on August 6, 1999.)
+In addition to the supplemental proposed rule described previously, in June 1999, the FAA issued 18 other similar proposals that address the subject unsafe condition on various airplane models (see below for a listing of all 19 proposed rules).
+These 18 proposals also were published in the Federal Register on July 16, 1999.
 This final rule contains the FAA's responses to all relevant public comments received for each of these proposed rules.